zhushyu/zhushyu.github.io/_pages/about.md

 News
 ---
 **Research Internship:** We are constantly looking for self-motivated research interns.
-If you are interested in causality related topics (including but not limited to: causal inference and discovery, causality-inspired machine learning such as domain adaptation and invariant/stable prediction, applications in root cause analysis and recommender systems, etc.),  please send your resume to zhushengyu@huawei.com or zhushyu@outlook.com.
+If you are interested in causality related topics, including but not limited to: causal inference and discovery, causality-inspired machine learning such as domain adaptation and invariant/stable prediction, applications in root cause analysis and recommender systems, etc., please send your resume to <zhushengyu@huawei.com> or <zhushyu@outlook.com>.

 Selected Publications
 ---